FelipeFerAl/MeteorologicalStation/test_modules/README.md

-## This carpet contains the files associated to the testing of each one of the sensors and the correct installation of the libraries:
+## This space contains the files associated to the testing of each one of the sensors and the correct installation of the libraries:

 ### Function for testing the DHT11 sensor: